Dilsha-Weerasinghe/Dilsha-Weerasinghe/README.md

 ## 🚀 Developer Philosophy

-> *Write code that scales, designs that last, and systems that perform.*
+> *Design for humans.
+Build for scale.
+Ship with confidence.*

 ---

-⭐ Follow for future projects and collaborations.
+⭐ Follow or connect for collaborations and freelance work.